mozilla/addon-sdk/static-files/md/dev-guide/glossary.md

 applications and extensions with Web technologies.
 Not to be confused with the Jetpack Prototype, which is a completely different animal.

-__Jetpack SDK__: A toolchain and associated applications used to develop Jetpack Packages.
+__Add-on SDK__: A toolchain and associated applications used to develop Jetpack Packages.

 __Jetpack Prototype__: A Firefox extension released in May 2009 which